U.S. multinationals hit hard by strong dollar, to bleed further into 2015

 The stronger dollar can also make U.S.-made products more expensive for consumers in other currencies and thus cut demand.

-The Dow Jones industrial average, composed of large and well-known companies, was hit especially hard on Tuesday as six of seven companies in the index that reported results since Monday evening declined, with only United Technologies gaining.
+The Dow Jones industrial average .DJI, composed of large and well-known companies, was hit especially hard on Tuesday as six of seven companies in the index that reported results since Monday evening declined, with only United Technologies gaining.

 "You have companies who don’t normally complain about (the dollar) who are starting to harp on it and it does make sense from an economic perspective that this would be a drag," said James Liu, global market strategist at JPMorgan Funds in Chicago.
 "It’s really the pace that matters - not just whether it is strengthening or weakening."